Power Steering Pressure Hose Replacement

 - Tube nuts and banjo bolts used to seal pressure hoses have OEM-specified torque values.
 Mechanics will use a calibrated torque wrench to tighten the connections.

-- Complete removal of air from the system can occasionally take some time, even after the normal bleeding procedure.
+- Completely removing the air from the system can occasionally take some time, even after the normal bleeding procedure.
 During this time some mild noise may be heard when turning the steering wheel.
-If it persists more than a day or so, the system should be rechecked.
+If it persists more than a day or so, the mechanic should recheck the system.